drmfinlay/tts-util-app/README.md

 Any help in translating this app's resource strings and/or its documentation into other languages would be appreciated.

 It should be noted that translation of *TTS Util* resource strings into a given language is not required to read/synthesise text in that language using text-to-speech.
-This type of language "support" is handled by the text-to-speech *engine*, not *TTS Util*.
+This type of language support is handled by the text-to-speech *engine*, not *TTS Util*.

 Licence
 -------